pdjr-signalk-plugins/sunphases/README.md

 | key      | (none)   | Required string specifying the name under which the notification will be placed (the full key name will be 'notifications.*root*.*key*'). |
 | state    | "normal" | Optional string property specifying the value of the notification state field. |
 | method   | []       | Optional string array suggesting the methods that might be used to anounce the notification. |

+The *metadata* property is an array of data supplying the meta-data entries for each of the generated sunphase keys.
+It is unlikely that you will want or need to change the default values.

 ## Operation